- Instructions for Authors

 Always use footnotes instead of endnotes.

-Acknowledgments of people, grants, funds, etc. should be placed in a separate section on the title page.
+Acknowledgements of people, grants, funds, etc. should be placed in a separate section on the title page.
 The names of funding organizations should be written in full.

 Reference citations in the text should be identified by numbers in square brackets.
 Some examples: